Fan of the card game Werewolf, I decided to take inspiration from this game to create a new playful retrospective format.

 Feel free to read our other retrospectives on this dedicated page:

-For the Werewolf, you will need to prepare some equipment.
-Here is the list of materials what the facilitator will need to animate this retrospective:
+For the Werewolf retrospective, you will need to prepare some equipment.
+Here is the list of materials that the facilitator will need to run this retrospective:

 - square posts